 The overall design includes several streetscaping elements at the request of the City of Philadelphia: narrower roadway with widened sidewalks and improved trail access; buffered left side bike lane; refurbished ornate lighting; replaced navigation lighting; new pedestrian level lighting; and replacement bridge barriers and replica historic railings.

-Structural improvements include plate repairs and replacement of steel members, painting steel superstructures, new railroad protective fence and a trellis at the trailhead, masonry cleaning and repointing and internal strengthening of an arch structure over the CSX tracks.
+Structural improvements include plate repairs and replacement of steel members, painting steel superstructures, new railroad protective fence and restoration of ornate metal railings, masonry cleaning and repointing and internal strengthening of an arch structure over the CSX tracks.